What is a Metadata Management Tool? Features, Components, and Factors to Consider for Data-Driven Success

 Table of contents

-- Core functionalities of a metadata management tool
+- Core capabilities of a metadata management tool

-- The components of a metadata management tool
+- 8 Essential components of a metadata management tool

 - Active vs passive metadata management tools